History of Bahrain: Independent Bahrain

 After World War II, Bahrain became the centre for British administration of the lower Persian Gulf.

 In 1968, when the British Government announced its decision to end the treaty relationships with the Persian Gulf sheikdoms, Bahrain joined with Qatar and the seven Trucial States (which now form the United Arab Emirates) under British protection in an effort to form a union of Arab emirates.
 By mid-1971, however, the nine sheikhdoms still had not agreed on the terms of union.
 Accordingly, Bahrain sought independence as a separate entity.

 In 1969, both the British and Iranian governments agreed to approach the United Nations Secretariat to resolve the dispute of Bahrain's sovereignty.
-In early 1970, the Iranian government asked the UN general secretary to assess the will of the Bahraini people with regards to their sovereignty.
+In early 1970, the Iranian government asked the UN secretary-general to assess the will of the Bahraini people with regards to their sovereignty.
 The survey (sometimes referred to as a "referendum") took the form of a United Nations poll on whether islanders preferred independence or Iranian control.

 The report of the Personal Representative of the Secretary-General on the consultation stated that "the overwhelming majority of the people of Bahrain wish to gain recognition of their identity in a full independent and sovereign State free to decide for itself its relations with other States."

+At 12:50 p.m. on 26 March 1970, London Radio announced that both Britain and Iran had submitted a request to the Secretary-General of the United Nations to send a representative from the international organization to survey the opinion of the people of Bahrain as to whether they wish to remain under British Protectorate or to have Independence or be part of Iran.
+Musa Al-Ansari (one of the Ajam of Bahrain) recounts that he voted on the promise for the country to be an independent democratic country that respects minorities, "I went to vote as a Bahraini, but I do not want to lose my identity as a Persian."